Second Battle of Kharkov: Luftwaffe

 Hitler immediately turned to the Luftwaffe to help blunt the offensive.
 At this point, its close support corps was deployed in Crimea, taking part in the siege of Sevastopol.
 Under the command of Wolfram von Richthofen, the 8th Air Corps was initially ordered to deploy to Kharkov from Crimea, but this order was rescinded.
 In an unusual move, Hitler kept it in Crimea, but did not put the corps under the command of Luftflotte 4 (Air Fleet 4), which already contained 4th Air Corps, under the command of General Kurt Pflugbeil, and Fliegerführer Süd (Flying Command South), a small anti-shipping command based in Crimea.
 Instead, he allowed Richthofen to take charge of all operations over Sevastopol.
 The siege in Crimea was not over, and the Battle of the Kerch Peninsula had not yet been won.
 Hitler was pleased with the progress there and content to keep Richthofen where he was, but he withdrew close support assets from Fliegerkorps VIII in order to prevent a Soviet breakthrough at Kharkov.
-The use of the Luftwaffe to compensate for the German Army's lack of firepower suggested to von Richthofen that the Oberkommando der Wehrmacht (OKW, "High Command of the Armed Forces") saw the Luftwaffe mainly as a ground support arm.
+The use of the Luftwaffe to compensate for the German Army's lack of firepower suggested to Richthofen that the Oberkommando der Wehrmacht (OKW, "High Command of the Armed Forces") saw the Luftwaffe mainly as a ground support arm.
 This angered Richthofen who complained that the Luftwaffe was treated as "the army's whore".
 Now that he was not being redeployed to Kharkov, Richthofen also complained about the withdrawal of his units from the ongoing Kerch and Sevastopol battles.
 He felt that the transfer of aerial assets to Kharkov made victory in Crimea uncertain.
 In reality, the Soviet units at Kerch were already routed and the Axis position at Sevastopol was comfortable.

-Despite von Richthofen's opposition, powerful air support was on its way to bolster the 6th Army and this news boosted German morale.
+Despite Richthofen's opposition, powerful air support was on its way to bolster the 6th Army and this news boosted German morale.
 Army commanders, such as Paulus and Bock, placed so much confidence in the Luftwaffe that they ordered their forces not to risk an attack without air support.
 In the meantime, Fliegerkorps IV, was forced to use every available aircraft.
 Although meeting more numerous Soviet air forces, the Luftwaffe achieved air superiority and limited the German ground forces' losses to Soviet aviation, but with some crews flying more than 10 missions per day.
 By 15 May, Pflugbeil was reinforced and received Kampfgeschwader 27 (Bomber Wing 27, or KG 27), Kampfgeschwader 51 (KG 51), Kampfgeschwader 55 (KG 55) and Kampfgeschwader 76 (KG 76) equipped with Junkers Ju 88 and Heinkel He 111 bombers.
 Sturzkampfgeschwader 77 (Dive Bomber Wing 77, or StG 77) also arrived to add direct ground support.
 Pflugbeil now had 10 bomber, six fighter and four Junkers Ju 87 Stuka Gruppen (Groups).
 Logistical difficulties meant that only 54.5 per cent were operational at any given time.